darsh2/CourseraMaterialDownloader/README.md

 CourseraMaterialDownloader
 ==========================

-Simple Java application to download lecture videos from coursera.
+Simple Java application to download course resources from coursera.

 Implemented as a self learning exercise to get started with swings in Java.